bijoythomask/coding-questions/src/main/java/org/example/cs/other/ChampagneTower/README.md

             -   Distribute this `excess` equally to the two glasses below it:
                 -   `dp[i + 1][j] += excess / 2.0`
                 -   `dp[i + 1][j + 1] += excess / 2.0`
-            -   After the overflow is distributed, the current glass `dp[i][j]` is now full, so its level is capped at `1`.
+            -   The current glass `dp[i][j]` is now considered full for its own calculation, but its value in `dp` might still be `> 1` if we don't explicitly cap it.
+The crucial part is that only the *excess* flows down.

 3.  **Result**:
-    -   After the simulation is complete, the value `dp[query_row][query_glass]` will hold the amount of champagne in the target glass.
+    -   After the simulation is complete, the value `dp[query_row][query_glass]` will hold the total amount of champagne that has flowed *into* the target glass.
 Since a glass cannot be more than full, the final answer is `min(1.0, dp[query_row][query_glass])`.
-The provided code handles this implicitly because it only returns the final value after all overflows have been propagated downwards.
+The provided code implicitly handles this by returning the value, which will be `1.0` if it's full or the fraction if it's not.

 ### Code Implementation